replikativ/replikativ/README.md

 If you want to have sequential semantics, e.g. to track a history of events you want to reduce over in you application (e.g. with datascript), have a look at the ([clj demo project](https://github.com/replikativ/replikativ-demo)).

 Complementary there is the [cljs adder demo project](https://github.com/replikativ/replikativ-cljs-demo).
 This automatically connects when you have the clj demo project running.
 Otherwise you get a local CDVCS copy available, but this can conflict later when you connect.
+Addition is commutative and does not really require the sequential semantics, [topiq](https://github.com/replikativ/topiq) is a real application using CDVCS for a datascript log.
+In general better start with a datatype without conflict resolution.

 There is also a [twitter-collector](https://github.com/replikativ/twitter-collector), which you can use with twitter API credentials.

 ## Performance

 The initial prototypes were unoptimized and only worked well up to a few thousand write operations.
 Since `0.2.0-beta2` we use an extended storage protocol with append-only logs and now have a fairly fast local eventual consistent database.
 For the OR-Map with small values an `or-assoc` operation roughly takes ~10 ms on my Laptop, which is approximately the IO cost.
 We have further evaluated the performance of `replikativ` by constantly writing tweets into CDVCS and synchronizing it with a laptop from day to day for realtime analysis.
-The system scaled up to days of usage, 100.000 write operations and more than 10 GiB of managed data (a commit every 1-2s).
-We anticipate that the system scales further, but we support these performance numbers for all CRDTs with non-inlined values (CDVCS, planned OR-Set, LWWR).
+The system scaled up to days of usage, more than 100,000 write operations and more than 10 GiB of managed data (a commit every 1-2s).
+We anticipate that the system scales further, but for now we support these performance numbers for all CRDTs with non-inlined values (CDVCS, planned OR-Set, LWWR) for now.

 We are interested in performance measures of real world applications to iron `replikativ` out as a solid default storage in front of business focused databases for fast domain specific queries.